24 (Indian TV series): Production

-Kapoor, who had previously featured in the American version of the 24 series playing President Omar Hassan, bought the official rights of 24 in November 2011.
+Kapoor, who had previously featured in the American version of the 24 series playing President Omar Hassan of the fictional Islamic Republic of Kamistan in Series 8 (2010-11), bought the official rights of 24 in November 2011.
 The show aired in Hindi and was also dubbed in various regional languages.
 India is the first country outside of the US to get rights to adapt the show.
 "We hope this will pave the way for many more local versions of this brilliant series in other international territories," Fox International Television president Marion Edwards said in an email reply to ET.
 Kiefer Sutherland, who starred in the original show has shown interest in acting in the Hindi version.

 Colors channel bought the broadcast rights in a deal estimated at Rs 150 crore.
 Kapoor holds the rights of the 192 episodes for a period of four years extendable to another ten.

 The first season featured the Tata Safari Storme as presenting sponsor, whereas the second season featured the Maruti Suzuki S-Cross.
 Both cars were advertised prominently in the show.

 On 21 October 2013, Kapoor launched Tata Safari Storm presents 24 – The Game, a 3D game in which players participate as ATU Chief Jai Singh Rathod, portrayed on-screen by Kapoor.

 The second season of the series also known as Day 2, commenced airing on 23 July 2016.
 The show is written by Rensil D'Silva, Niranjan Iyengar and Priya Pinto, directed by Abhinay Deo. began shooting in February 2016.
 Sakshi Tanwar, Surveen Chawla, Sikander Kher, Madhurima Tuli and Ashish Vidyarthi were announced as new main cast members.
 As with the original show, the plot concerns a mission to save the country from a tragedy, and later an attempt to implicate the conspirators responsible for it.
 Season 2 of 24 is loosely based on the third season of the original series, while borrowing some story elements from the second season.